70 Wild Miles

 Q. What sort of bike should I use?

-A. We would suggest you use whatever you are comfortable with, but please bear in mind that the course is all tarmac, so a mountain bike will make it harder for you.
+A. We would suggest you use whatever you are comfortable with; the course is all on good surfaced tarmac road, so a mountain bike will make it harder for you.
 We would suggest using a racing bike, if you can get your hands on one.

-Q. What will happen if the kayaking can’t start due to bad weather?
+Q. What will happen if the canoeing can’t start due to bad weather?

-A. We take the weather conditions very seriously and are advised professionally by our specialist Safety Crew.
-Whilst the cycle/run segments are not so affected by adverse weather conditions, the water segment is a different matter.
-The word of the Safety Crew is final, so if they say it is too dangerous for the paddle segment to go ahead, we will take their advice.
-The other segments will still go ahead, unless the weather conditions turn so extreme it could compromise things like competitors’ visibility.
+A. We take the weather conditions very seriously and are advised professionally by the Safety Boat crew.
+If they say it is too dangerous to go ahead, we take their advice.
+The other sections will still go ahead as normal.

-Q. What would be the ideal water vessel to use?
+Q. What would be the ideal boat for me to use?

-Q. How much training do I need to do for the water section?
+Q. How much training do I need to do for the canoe section?

 Q. What if I want to be a soloist but want to do the canoe section in a double canoe with someone to help me along?